Tojikan/znz-roll20/docs/p0-rolls.md

 ### Challenge Levels ###

-For every action that might fail, the ZM determines a **challenge level** which is a single level.
+For every action that might fail, the ZM determines a **challenge level** which is a number.
 The player's roll must either **meet or beat** this number in order to succeed.

 Challenge levels are often described in tiers.
-The ZM will usually refer to the level by its tier and must challenge levels are determined based around these tiers.
-There are 5 different tiers of challenge levels.
+The ZM will usually refer to the level by its tier.
+The tiers are:

 - **Easy**: 1-3
 - **Medium**: 4-6